Skip to main content

 Another reason for failed SPF alignment is domain spoofing, which is an attempt by bad actors to take over your identity by forging your domain name or address to send fraudulent emails on your behalf.
 So, if the From: domain is yours, but the Return-Path address is that of the spoofer, SPF alignment will fail for good.

-Fixing the ‘SPF alignment failed’ error
+How Do You Fix the ‘SPF alignment failed’ error?

 Review your SPF record for alignment modes and other configurations.
 Ensure the settings align correctly with the domains used in your emails.
 Here’s what you need to check-